unitedstates/citation/README.md

 A JavaScript library for detecting US Code citations, and other kinds of legal citations, in blocks of text.

+### Current Status

+Support for two very simple (but very common) kinds of US Code citations.
+Valuable enough that it's in production use, but **lots** of room to expand.

+### TODO

+* Many more US Code citation formats, including ranges and comma-separated lists.
+* More citation types: US bills, public and private laws, Code of Federal Regulations.
+* Support for recognizing popular bill/law names.

 ### Example Usage

 Calling: